lvega1990/Simple_Android_ORM/README.md

 Android_database_manager
 ========================

-simple ORM for SQLite connection, use reflection to generate the database from  the Model
+Simple ORM for SQLite, use reflection to generate the database from  the Model.